 Relocating your supply chain and warehousing to Vietnam might be a wise strategic move.
 Indeed, the coronavirus outbreak has emphasized the country’s reliance on China for supply.
 However, international manufacturers are aware of the need to minimize this reliance after the pandemic, which compelled them to consider a viable option for relocating industrial manufacturing.

 This article will first go through the key reasons firms choose to relocate their supply chain to Vietnam.
 Savills Industrials will then discuss why Vietnam is a great place to relocate its supply chain.

 Why choose Vietnam to relocate your supply chain?

-Vietnam is fastly establishing itself as one of the world’s new industrial distribution centers when global corporations are diversifying their operations to strengthen their supply chains in the aftermath of the epidemic.
+Vietnam is fastly establishing itself as one of the world’s new industrial distribution centers as global corporations diversify their operations to strengthen their supply chains in the aftermath of the epidemic.
 Vietnam’s strengths lie both in the ASEAN zone and in the country itself.

 An open and expanding Vietnamese economy